razlin500/ScaleAQ/README.md

-# Net Hole Detection Mockup
+# Net Hole Detection

 This project is a local proof-of-concept for detecting holes in fish-farm nets.
-Because there was no suitable real-world dataset available, the repo first generates synthetic training images with a simple grid-like net pattern and circular holes.
+Because there was no suitable real-world dataset available, the repo first generates realistic synthetic training images featuring various net colors (green, black, turquoise, blue) over simulated concrete floor backgrounds, complete with circular holes.
-Those annotations are converted into YOLO format and used to train a lightweight YOLOv8 model.
-A small Flask app then provides a browser-based interface for uploading images and viewing detections.
+Those generated annotations are output directly into YOLO format and used to train a lightweight YOLOv8 model.
+A modern Flask app then provides a professional, browser-based interface for uploading images, viewing galleries of examples, and performing real-time hole detection analysis.

 ## What it does

-- Generates synthetic net images with randomly placed circular holes.
+- Generates realistic synthetic net images with different colors, backgrounds, and randomly placed circular holes.
-- Converts the synthetic annotations into YOLO labels.
+- Automatically creates corresponding YOLO label annotations.
 - Trains a local YOLOv8 model using Ultralytics.
-- Serves a simple Flask GUI to upload an image and view annotated detections.
+- Serves a modern, interactive Flask GUI with a sleek design to upload an image and view annotated detections in real-time.
 - Runs entirely on a local machine; no cloud service is required.

 ## Project structure

-- `generate_dataset.py` - creates the synthetic images and bounding-box annotations.
+- `generate_dataset.py` - creates the realistic synthetic images and YOLO bounding-box annotations.
-- `convert_annotations.py` - converts the annotations into YOLO format.
 - `train_yolo.py` - trains a YOLOv8 model on the generated dataset.
 - `eval_yolo.py` - runs inference on held-out validation images.
-- `app.py` - Flask mockup that loads the trained model and shows detections in the browser.
+- `app.py` - Flask app that loads the trained model and serves the modern front-end for detections in the browser.
+- `detector.py` - core logic for loading the model and predicting bounding boxes.
-- `data/` - generated images, labels, and dataset metadata.
+- `data_realistic/` - generated images, labels, and dataset metadata.
 - `runs/` - YOLO training and evaluation outputs.
+- `static/` & `templates/` - frontend assets (CSS, JS, HTML) for the modern web interface.

 ## Setup